dainst/file-index/README.md

 __You should not run OpenSearch/OpenSearch Dashboards with the default credentials.__ See the official [documentation](https://opensearch.org/docs/latest/security/authentication-backends/authc-index/).
 Set your `.env` file according to your domain and updated credentials.

-Start OpenSearch, OpenSearchDashboards and Traefik (for TLS) with:
+Start OpenSearch, OpenSearchDashboards and Traefik with:
 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```